 The pseudo-scientific names of the aliens on the "Aliens From Moron Mountain" blueprint in the brainstorming session are: Wormius Repulsus (green), Newtus Grodius (purple), Dopus Elongatus (blue), Rotundus Tempermentus (orange), and Minimus Whinius (magenta).

 There was originally going to be a scene in the movie featuring MC Skat Kat and the Stray Mob, an animated hip-hop group who worked with Paula Abdul on some of her music videos.
 But was completely cut out of the script.

 CASTLE THUNDER: First heard during a "film-within-a-film" for one second when Michael's kids are flipping through the TV channels and lightning appears on the screen.
 It's then briefly heard again for one second when the little aliens begin to transform.

-After the big game, Michael returns the talent to the pros they were stolen from.
+After the big game, Michael returns the talent to the pros from which they were stolen.
 In that scene, Mugsy says that the glowing ball that contains the talent looks like something out of Star Trek.
 Ironically Star Trek: First Contact was released in theaters the following week.